Skip to main content

 What is the selection process?

-The selection process will be assessed against the published criteria using a scoring rubric from one to five.
-Applications will be reviewed by a panel of all IBPoC artist–curators from Sydney Festival, Blacktown Arts, Encounter Theatre and Contemporary Asian Australian Performance (CAAP).
+Applications will be reviewed by a panel of all IBPoC artist-curators from Sydney Festival, Blacktown Arts, Contemporary Asian Australian Performance (CAAP) and Encounter Theatre.

 Need support?